Node-Estudios/sange-v2/docs/TypeScript Middle Layer OOP Structure (Conceptual).md

         - Manages the global lifecycle of the Zig Engine (`initialize_engine`, `shutdown_engine`).
         - Holds the global `EngineHandle`.
         - Manages a collection (e.g., `Map<streamId, Stream>`) of active `Stream` instances.
+        - Implements and provides the global `on_log` callback to Zig during initialization.
         - Acts as the entry point for creating new streams.
         - Potentially houses the static callback methods invoked by Zig, dispatching them to the correct `Stream` instance.
     - **Key Methods/Properties:**